ratpack/ratpack-talks/talks/cdjdn/src/slides/02-overview.md

 # Overview

+## What is Ratpack NOT?

+* Servlet-based
+* Groovy-based
+* Just a Sinatra clone

+At one point, it was all of these things... but now it's so much more.

 ## What is Ratpack?

 Ratpack is a set of Java libraries that facilitate fast, efficient, evolvable and well tested HTTP applications.